 - The maximum number of players in the field at a time is 10, half guys half girls.

 - There will be a home plate area and 3 large floor mats in the gym: one at 1st, 2nd and 3rd.
 They will be set up in the same way as they would be on a normal kickball field.

 2. The pitcher is only allowed to gently roll the ball to the kicker.
 No bounce AT ALL and not fast.
 If there is any bounce the ump will call it too bouncy and it will be re-pitched.
 Just pitch em nice and easy, right down the middle.
 Let’s call em courtesy pitches.
 We’re doing this to minimize kicking the ball into the ceiling which we don’t want.

 3. You must wait to kick until the ball has reached the home plate box.
 If the ball is kicked in front of this area the ump will yell that it is a strike and it will be re-kicked.
 BUT for these kicks that are illegal, the fielding team may still catch the ball and you are still out and runners may not advance.

 4. A batter has two chances to kick the ball.
 If you kick the ball playable the first time, you will run to the first base mat.
 If you kick the ball foul, meaning that the ball failed to go as far as the determined line in the gym, or you kicked it out of play, that’s a strike and you get just one more kick.
 If you kick the ball foul a second time, you’re out.
 2 strikes and you’re out.
 All balls kicked foul are dead balls and cannot be caught for outs.
 No runners can advance on a foul ball.

-8. THERE IS ABSOLUTELY NO SLIDING OR DIVING ALLOWED.
+7. THERE IS ABSOLUTELY NO SLIDING OR DIVING ALLOWED.
 You may not slide or dive to avoid getting hit by a ball or get to a base.
 If you do you are out.
-You can definitely still dodge and jump to avoid the ball being thrown at you.
+You can definitely still dodge, juke and jump (within the reasonable baseline) to avoid the ball being thrown at you.

 There are several ways to get players out: